 Over my 26 years in the fitness industry, I’ve seen a ton of crazy things people will do to get that rock hard and fit looking body: crazy exercise “modifications”, a grocery cart full of supplements, 4–5 hour workouts, and of course those “ergogenic aids” which mostly go unmentioned.
 I can’t say I blame them for thinking outside the box when it comes to their ways of fitness.
-But, the funny thing is… the one thing they can do which puts the fountain of youth on the fast track to total body growth and maximum productivity isn’t in their Bag O Fitness.
+But, the funny thing is, the one thing they could do to immediately get on the fast track to total body growth and maximum productivity isn’t in their Bag O Fitness.

-Overnight fitness success is a lot closer than you think, and if you’ll simply start spending more time in dream land, your entire body will operate at optimum levels.
+If you understand and embrace the relationship between sleep and fitness, improving your fitness overnight is a lot closer than you think.
+Simply start spending more time in dream land and your entire body will operate at optimal levels with regard to:

-Sleep is the time when most of your body’s chemical and physiological renewal processes take place; with many of those processes taking place in those muscles you beat up during your workout.
+Sleep is the time when most of your body’s chemical and physiological renewal processes take place – with many of those processes taking place in the muscles you beat up during your workout.

 But wait a minute.
 Isn’t the heart one big muscle?
 Yes, it most certainly is.

 Do you wear your heart on your sleeve?
 You should!
-It’s the most important muscle in your entire body; doesn’t it make sense to be aware of what it needs?
+It’s the most important muscle in your entire body so it makes a lot of sense to be aware of what your heart needs?

 When you sleep well, your heart beats less and your blood pressure falls.

 Basically, it’s a game of numbers: When you sleep well, your heart beats less and your blood pressure falls.
 This means less wear and tear on your heart and arteries.
-If your sleep isn’t enough or is of bad quality, you typically will have higher than normal heart rates and possibly higher blood pressure in the daytime.
+If your sleep isn’t enough or is of bad quality, your heart rate and blood pressure will typically be higher than usual in the daytime.